Felons In Florida Want Their Voting Rights Back Without A Hassle

 "It's not only punishing me," she says, "but it punishes my family and my community because it's blocking us [from having] a voice."

-In Florida, more than 20 percent of eligible African-American adults are unable to vote because of the law.
+In Florida, more than 20 percent of otherwise eligible African-American adults are unable to vote because of the law.

 Earlier this year, a federal judge said Florida's process for clemency and restoring voting rights was unconstitutional.
 The state appealed and arguments in the case are scheduled in a few weeks.
 But before there's a final decision on that, Florida voters will weigh in.

-Another group that's been working to restore voting rights for felons, the Florida Rights Restoration Coalition, gathered more than a million signatures for a constitutional amendment that will be on the November ballot.
+Another group that has been working to restore voting rights for felons, the Florida Rights Restoration Coalition, gathered more than a million signatures for a constitutional amendment that will be on the November ballot.
 It would restore voting eligibility to most felons once they'd completed their sentences.

 "This is an issue that transcends rural-urban-suburban divide.
 It transcends the partisan divide," said Neil Volz, with the coalition.
 "And it really is something that impacts all communities and all walks of life."